charles-001/dolphie/README.md

 options:
-  --help                show this help message and exit --host-setup          Start Dolphie by showing the Host Setup modal instead of automatically connecting -u , --user           Username
+  --help                show this help message and exit --host-setup          Start Dolphie by showing the Host Setup modal instead of automatically connecting -u, --user           Username
-  -p , --password       Password
+  -p, --password       Password
-  -h , --host           Hostname/IP address
+  -h, --host           Hostname/IP address
-  -P , --port           Port (socket has precedence) -S , --socket         Socket file
+  -P, --port           Port (socket has precedence) -S, --socket         Socket file
-  -c , --config-file    Dolphie's config file to use.
+  -c, --config-file    Dolphie's config file to use.
 Options are read from these files in the given order: ['/etc/dolphie.cnf', '/etc/dolphie/dolphie.cnf', '~/.dolphie.cnf']
-  -m , --mycnf-file     MySQL config file path to use.
-This should use [client] section [default: ~/.my.cnf] -l , --login-path     Specify login path to use with mysql_config_editor's file ~/.mylogin.cnf for encrypted login credentials [default: client]
+  -m, --mycnf-file     MySQL config file path to use.
+This should use [client] section [default: ~/.my.cnf] -l, --login-path     Specify login path to use with mysql_config_editor's file ~/.mylogin.cnf for encrypted login credentials [default: client]
-  -r , --refresh-interval
+  -r, --refresh-interval
                         How much time to wait in seconds between each refresh [default: 1] --host-cache-file     Resolve IPs to hostnames when your DNS is unable to.
 Each IP/hostname pair should be on its own line using format ip=hostname [default: ~/dolphie_host_cache]
   --host-setup-file     Specify location of file that stores the available hosts to use in host setup modal [default: ~/dolphie_hosts]